Personalized Learning Path Planning with Goal-Driven Learner State Modeling: Real-World Experiment

 Table~\ref{tab:test_questions} presents the complete set of test questions used in the experiment.
 The test consists of 10 multiple-choice questions (MCQs) and 2 short-answer questions (SAQs), covering cognitive levels from \textit{Remembering} to \textit{Applying} according to Bloom’s taxonomy.
 The overall test score is computed as:

 This weighting balances factual recall and open-ended reasoning to better reflect holistic learning outcomes.

 Table~\ref{tab:experience_questionnaire} lists the learner experience questionnaire used for subjective evaluation.
 Participants rated each item on a 5-point Likert scale ranging from “Strongly Disagree” to “Strongly Agree.”
 The questionnaire covers eight pedagogical dimensions, helpfulness, diversity, relevance, personalization, clarity, motivation, understanding, and satisfaction, providing a comprehensive assessment of perceived adaptivity and engagement.

-All anonymized survey responses and test results are available in our public repository for reproducibility and future research.
+To ensure transparency and facilitate future research, all anonymized survey responses and test results are made publicly available in our repository: ~\url{https://github.com/Pxplore/pxplore-algo}.